 - Breast tenderness

 - A dull ache that radiates to your lower back and thighs

 - Pressure on your rectum or bladder

-- Pain before your period begins and right before it ends.
+- Pain before your period begins and right before it ends

-Warning signs that you should see a doctor immediately:
+The following are warning signs that you should see a doctor immediately: